 Members of ALTA have specific needs unique to title insurance matters, and are often asked to insure title to land without exception as to the many matters which might be discoverable from survey and inspection.
 These are not evidenced by the public records.
 In order to meet the needs of clients, insurers, insureds and lenders, we are entitled to rely on surveyors to conduct surveys and prepare associated plants or maps that are of professional quality, appropriately uniform, complete and accurate.

-At Bock & Clark, we are committed to providing our customers with superior service, high-quality products and competitive pricing.
+At NV5, the new brand of Bock & Clark, we are committed to providing our customers with superior service, high-quality products and competitive pricing.
 For more information on our ALTA surveys, contact us today.